just1689/chisel-helm/README.md

 # chisel-helm
-The unofficial Helm Chart for https://github.com/jpillora/chisel
+The unofficial Helm Chart for jpillora's Chisel.
+See more about Chisel at https://github.com/jpillora/chisel

 The goal of this project is to provide a Helm chart for running Chisel in Kubernetes.
 Also supports HTTP path routing!